 -

-Depending on its configuration, a wall mount power supply will typically consist of a transformer, a rectifier, smoothing, a regulator and load.
-The input transformer steps down the AC power, a rectifier circuit converts the AC components present into DC component.
+Depending on its configuration, a wall-mount power supply will typically consist of a transformer, a rectifier, smoothing, a regulator, and a load.
+The input transformer steps down the AC power, and a rectifier circuit converts the AC components present into DC components.
 The signal is then smoothed out by a filtering circuit.
 A regulator controls the voltage to the desired level, before leading to the load which uses the pure DC output from the regulated output.

 -